bnordgren/TopOSM/README.md

 $ python scons/scons.py install
 ```

-If you need a more recent boost than available for your system, you can build one locally (i.e. with PREFIX=$HOME) and tell the mapnik configure step to link against that by adding:
+Also a historical note, because the process works with Boost installed from packages: _If you need a more recent boost than available for your system, you can build one locally (i.e. with PREFIX=$HOME) and tell the mapnik configure step to link against that by adding:_

 ```
 BOOST_INCLUDES=$HOME/include BOOST_LIBS=$HOME/lib